 Introduction

 Surface Mount Technology (SMT) has transformed the electronics industry by enabling the production of compact, high-performance devices.
 At the heart of SMT lies the PCB assembly process, where precision and reliability are paramount.
 SMT testing plays a critical role in ensuring that assembled printed circuit boards meet stringent quality standards.
 For electrical engineers, understanding SMT testing methods is essential to identify SMT defects, verify component integrity, and maintain product reliability.
-This article explores the intricacies of SMT testing within the PCB assembly process.
-It covers the technical principles, common testing methods, practical approaches to address defects, and the relevance of industry standards.
-By delving into these aspects, engineers can enhance their knowledge of PCB testing and apply best practices to achieve defect-free assemblies.
+This article explores the intricacies of the SMT testing process within the PCB assembly workflow.
+It covers the technical principles, common testing methods, a step-by-step breakdown of testing stages, and the relevance of industry standards.
+By delving into these aspects, engineers can enhance their knowledge of SMT testing and apply best practices to achieve defect-free assemblies.

-What Is SMT Testing and Why It Matters
+What is SMT Testing and Why is the SMT Testing Process Crucial?

 Technical Principles of SMT Testing